 Lotus Temple that is located in New Delhi is known as the Baháʼí House of Worship.
 The temple is open to the public since 1986.
 This place looks very unique since it resembles a lotus flower.
 Because the Bahá’í Faith believes in the “unity of God, the unity of religions and human solidarity,” the Lotus Temple welcomes worshipers of different faiths.

-Khajuraho Group of Monuments
+Khajuraho Group of Monuments in Madhya Pradesh

 These temples are decorated with carvings.
 Khajuraho temples were made in Madhya Pradesh between 900 AD and 1130 AD by Chandela dynasty.
 There were maybe 85 temples sometimes in the past, however, today there are only 25 temples left.
 We do not really know why these Jain and Hindu temples have individual motifs, but they are very accurate and represent humans and sometimes animals in various types of hedonistic couplings.

-Most of India’s major temples are relatively simple.
+Most of major temples of India are relatively simple.
 However, Meenakshi Amman Temple is an explosion of colors.
 Situated on the banks of the Vaigai River in Tamil Nadu, the temple has 14 towers, with 33,000 colorful statues, dedicated to Parvati and her companions.
 There has been a temple on the site since the sixth century B.C, but the main buildings were destroyed by Malik Kafur as part of their mission to convert the area to a Muslim settlement in the year 1300.
 However, the temples were rebuilt in 1599 by the first king Vishwanatha Nayak.
 Although the statues were white at first, they have been colored throughout the following years.